hafizur-rahman/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 #### 3. Describe how certain the model is when predicting on each of the five new images by looking at the softmax probabilities for each prediction.
 Provide the top 5 softmax probabilities for each image along with the sign type of each probability.
 (OPTIONAL: as described in the "Stand Out Suggestions" part of the rubric, visualizations can also be provided such as bar charts)

 The model is pretty certain about its predictions for each sign.
-However, for Yield, it is bit confused with Speed limit (50km/h).
-Probably this is caused by noisy training sample.
+However, for Stop sign, it is bit confused with Turn left ahead.
+Probably this is caused by training sample with background noise.

 ![alt text][viz6]